break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 template: html<MySearch>`
 ```

 Now, let's replace the "My Search" text with the value provided in the attribute field.
-We can do this with some template string interpolation and an arrow function (this helps with efficient template updates).
+We can do this with some template string interpolation and an arrow function that returns our attribute (calling attributes and methods using this arrow function syntax is important for efficient template updates).

 ```ts
 template: html<MySearch>`